Immunization Schedule for Children

 The following is a recommended schedule for immunizing children.
 There is room for variation in the exact timing of the immunizations.
 In general, the dosing interval between vaccines should not be shortened, but the length of time between doses can be lengthened somewhat without compromising immunity.
-If you have not been following this exact schedule, you can discuss how to complete your child’s immunization with any of the nurses or doctors at The CIWEC Clinic Travel Medicine Center.
+If you have not been following this exact schedule, you can discuss how to complete your child’s immunization with any of the nurses or doctors at CIWEC Hospital.

 Hepatitis A 1

 |15 months||DTaP 4; HIB4; PCV 4|

 |12-24 months||Hepatitis A 2nd dose, 6-12 months after 1st dose

 |24 month onwards:||Typhoid (Typhim Vi) or TCV if not given earlier

 Typhoid (Typhim Vi) booster